 Radiator Replacement Cost

-The average radiator replacement cost is between $550 to $800, depending on the car model and labor costs.
+The average radiator replacement cost is between $550 and $800, depending on the car model and labor costs.
 While this is an expensive cost, the good news is that a mechanic can repair many radiator problems.

 For instance, if one of the fins has a small leak, a certified repair shop can weld the leak shut, saving you a ton of money.
 Additionally, if the inside of your radiator is gunked up, a mechanic might be able to save it with a coolant flush for about $100.